aragon/hack/docs/os-3-ref.md

 Changes the permission manager to `newManager`.
 Only callable by the `manager` of a certain permission.

-The new permission manager replaces the old permission manager, resulting in the old manager losing any management power over that permission.
+The new permission manager replaces the old permission manager resulting in the old manager losing any management power over that permission.

 [`createPermission()`](#create-permission) executes a special case of this action to set the initial manager for the newly created permission.
 From that point forward, the manager can only be changed with `setPermissionManager()`.